 Initially, you feel relieved that you are now back together.
 But, there’s a part of you that’s screaming to get out, you feel trapped but you can’t help but go back.
 It feels like hell not being together, like a part of you is missing.

 Although you have a horrible relationship with them they seem to feel your void.
 So you stay for the good times, knowing fully well that the good times are few and far between and the bad times are frequent and much WORSE.
 But you tell yourself that he will change and he just needs a little help, love and support.

 If he can just see what a great and loyal woman you are then he will be inspired to be a better man.
-He is on his best behaviour which will usually last around two weeks before shit hits the fan.
+He is on his best behaviour which will usually last around two weeks before he goes back to mistreating you.

 Research shows that women try to leave an abusive relationship 7 times before they finally leave.